dauntless001/dauntless001/README.md

 ![GitHub followers](https://img.shields.io/github/followers/dauntless001?style=social)
 <hr>

 A software engineer specilized in Python and Javascript.
-Although i have professional experience in the tools displayed in the toolbox below, i am optimistic about using the right tool for the right job so i am open to learning any tool that gets the job done not just get it done but does the job best
+Although i have professional experience in the tools displayed in the toolbox below, i am optimistic about using the right tool for the right job so i am open to learning any tool that gets the job done not just get it done but does the job best.
 <!--
 **dauntless001/dauntless001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.